Picklejar Lakes are nestled in the mountains of Highwood, Kananaskis Country, Alberta, Canada.

-The weather, as I drive west from Calgary, deteriorates while driving south on the Kananaskis Trail.
-This is my first run this season south past the turnoff to Kananaskis Lakes.
-The winter closure gate opened June 15.
-I am driving into the clouds as I gain elevation past trailheads to the Rae Glacier, Pocaterra Ridge, Rock Glacier and Ptarmigan Cirque among others.
-My hope that weather will clear south of Highwood Pass is dashed as fog increases in density and becomes accompanied by a light drizzle.
-There are hundreds of waterfalls on adjacent mountains as spring runoff is fully underway.
-It is a spectacular amount of running water.
+The weather, on the drive west from Calgary, deteriorates while driving south on the Kananaskis Trail.
+The winter closure gate opened June 15 and this is the first run of the season south past the turnoff to Kananaskis Lakes.
+Driving into the clouds occurs as elevation is gained past trail-heads to Rae Glacier, Pocaterra Ridge, Rock Glacier and Ptarmigan Cirque among others.
+Any hope that weather will improve south of Highwood Pass is dashed as density of fog increases accompanied by a light drizzle.
+There are hundreds of waterfalls on adjacent mountains as spring runoff is fully underway. creating a spectacular amount of running water.

 The final approach to the pass is steep on a secure, gritty, vertical shale surface.
 Check dams have been cast aside by recent heavy rain combined with snow melt.
 Near the top, the trail disappears under an intimidating wall of snow which is deceptively easy to navigate.
 The snow is dense and load bearing.
 Vertical faces can be easily negotiated by punching steps into the surface.

-Following are a series of photos taken along the south shore of Picklejar Lake # 4 as the cloud lifts and previously unseen surrounding mountains begin to reveal themselves.
+Following are a series of photos taken along the south shore of Picklejar Lake # 4 as cloud lifts and previously unseen surrounding mountains begin to reveal themselves.
 Mist is moving up and down as it laterals at fairly high speed in the developing afternoon breeze.
 It is a surrealistic and dynamic sight.
-You may visualize but it can be no substitute for standing there with wide-angle visuals and the sun and breeze on your face.
+You may visualize but it can be no substitute for standing there with wide-angle visuals and the sun and breeze on the face.

 From the top of the pass to parking in the Lantern Creek Day Use area, is an entirely different experience and following photographs illustrate the outstanding scenery which has revealed itself as the afternoon turns sunny briefly.

-Ten minutes later, the sun comes out and stays out on the drive north then east, all the way to Calgary.
+Ten minutes later, the sun comes out and stays out for the drive north then east, all the way to Calgary.
 Amazing and not overly unusual.
-It is like nature is putting on a perfectly timed, full sensory presentation to reward me for participating and getting the job done.
+It is like nature is putting on a perfectly timed, full sensory presentation as a reward for participating and getting the job done.

 This hike is done, this day, in varied and unusual conditions.
-The distance one way to the first lake (# 4) is 4.2 KM (2.63 miles) and the route along the south shore of all four lakes is about 1.5 KM (0.94 miles).
+The distance one way to the first lake (# 4) is 4.2 KM (2⅝ miles) and the route along the south shore of all four lakes is about 1.5 KM (⅞ miles).
 Net elevation is 450 m (1,476 ft) with limited fluctuation, so I would estimate gross elevation to be less than 5% more to a high point at the pass of 2,180 m (7,152 ft).